performancecopilot/pcp/docs/pcp-users-and-administrators-guide.rst

 Single-Valued Performance Metrics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-single-valued performance metricsSome performance metrics have a singular value within their performance metric domains.
+Some performance metrics have a singular value within their performance metric domains.
 For example, available memory (or the total number of context switches) has only one value per performance metric domain, that is, one value per host.
 The